jithinksunil/jithinksunil/README.md

 As a web developer, I possess a strong understanding of the latest technologies and have completed numerous projects that demonstrate my proficiency.
 With a passion for coding and a desire for personal and professional growth, I am eager to leverage my skills to pursue opportunities for further growth and development as a developer

 - 🔭 I’m currently working on [Companion-collaboration-tool](https://github.com/jithinksunil/Companion-PM-Sollution-FrontEnd.git) project
-- 🌱 I’m currently learning Typescript ,Docker & Unit testing
+- 🌱 I’m currently learning Typescript, Docker & Unit testing
 - 👯 I’m looking to collaborate on JavaScript, React, ..etc
 - 💬 Ask me about anything😂
 - 📫 Reach me [@jithinksunil](mailto:jithinksunil1996@gmail.com)